romilly/freeplane-and-yaml/README.md

 The YAML file can be created using [Claude AI](https://claude.ai/chat/).
 A suitable prompt is given [below](#converting-documents-to-mind-maps-using-claude-ai).

+You can read about how it got written using AI on [medium](https://medium.com/@romillyc/build-your-own-mind-map-tools-with-ai-b193564f2464?sk=b353aa7d16d6412e4aae8f3eab0ec554).
+That's a friend link so you can read it even if you're not a subscriber.

 ## Installation

 First, clone this repository: